syncfusion-content/javascript-docs/js/api/ejToggleButton.md

-Specifies the defaultText of the ToggleButton.
+Specifies the text of the ToggleButton, when the control is a default state. i.e., unChecked state.

 #### Default Value